When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 5- If you are invited to a wedding or a funeral, it is an honor, go.
 Do not go empty-handed, everyone (without exception) gives according to their means and social castes exist, those who have nothing participate by working on common tasks with the family concerned.
 Know that even the bosses of a company must assist families who get married or suffer a death by giving (often with pride) according to what they have.
 Thais count everything and are tough in business, but they also know how to be very generous.

-6- Never explain to them how they should do it when you are not asked.
-Even where you have knowledge that they do not have (and there are many of them), because it is perceived as a humiliation.
+6. Never tell them how to do something when they haven't asked you to.
+Even when you have knowledge they don't (and there are many), because it's perceived as humiliating.
 At worst, do it yourself discreetly.

 7- Very often, superstition is strong about everything, educate yourself rather than judge.
 There are many things that are not done also because of strong cultural superstitions.